Version 1.5.1 (Updated Mar. 16, 2023). © CC BY-SA 4.0

 Now we may turn to consider the implications for our understanding of Jesus Christ and his work.
 In the New Testament Christ is several times called “the Righteous One” (Acts 3:14; 7:52; 22:14).
 He perfectly fulfilled and embodied all the righteousness of the law.
 In his own person, he is the climactic display of righteousness.
 As the last Adam, he is our representative.
 He kept the law so that his righteousness might be imputed to us (Isa.
 53:11-12; Rom.
 5:18-19; 2 Cor.
 5:21).

 The Bible teaches not only that Christ is fully human, but also that he is fully divine (John 1:1; Heb.
 1:8-12).
 He is the divine Son, who is eternal (John 1:1).
 So he shares all the attributes of God with the Father.
-In view of this reality, we might remove the term “pro-” from the descriptions of the attributes of Christ, in order to remind us that he has a divine nature as well as a human nature.
-See Table 13.
+In view of this reality, the first column in Table 13 applies directly to him.
+This column also describes the Holy Spirit.

-The attributes of God show us the harmony between Christ’s divine nature and his human nature, in one person.
+The attributes of God show us the harmony between Christ’s divine nature (Table 13, first column) and his human nature (Table 13, the fourth column), in one person.

 There are further benefits that can come from using Dr. Yates’s framework, the lex Christi framework.
 We can plot the history of the world and the history of God’s dealings with mankind using the ten commandments and the ten associated attributes of God.
 God is always the same God.
 He always has the same attributes.
 So these characteristics belong to all the actions of God throughout the history of the world.
 The attributes are displayed progressively as history unfolds.
 We can therefore apply the attributes to the high points in the history of the world.